Masters in Information Science MSIS | MIS Degree | MLIS Degree Programs

-Masters in Information Science programs are technology-oriented degrees that span informatics, information systems and library science.
-As an interdisciplinary field, information science incorporates, but is not limited to, computer science.
-Professionals working in this domain are interested in analyzing, collecting, classifying, managing, storing, finding, moving, protecting and distributing information.
-They are also focus on how people engage with and utilize existing information systems in order to maximize efficiency or develop improved and optimized mechanisms.
+Masters in Information Science programs are technology oriented degree programs that span informatics, information systems and library science.
+Information science is an interdisciplinary field that is not limited to computer science.
+Usually, professionals working in this domain are interested in analyzing, collecting, classifying, managing, storing, finding, moving, protecting and distributing information.
+They also focus on how people engage with and utilize existing information systems in order to maximize efficiency or develop improved and optimized mechanisms.
 For instance, searching online for a Master’s Degree in Information Science may give you different results than if you searched for either a Masters in Library Science or a Masters in Information Systems Degree.
 Read on to learn which degree might align best with your academic and vocational aspirations.

-Commonly 2 years of study, Masters in Information Science programs may be the next academic step for students who have obtained a Bachelor’s degree in Information Sciences, Library Science, Information Systems Management or a related area.
-Usually this degree is offered as a Master of Science in Information Science, and abbreviated either as an MSIS or MIS degree.
+Commonly, programs require at least 2 years of study.
+Masters in Information Science programs may be the next academic step for students who have earned a Bachelor’s degree program in Information Sciences, Library Science, Information Systems Management or a related area.
+Usually this degree program is offered as a Master of Science in Information Science, and abbreviated either as an MSIS or MIS degree program.
 While admission procedures vary as do academic backgrounds, usually students need to have maintained a specific GPA, show transcripts from previous colleges, letters of reference, write a personal essay, include a resume and GRE scores.

 What is Information Science?

-Some of the topics that are covered in information science are [ii]:
+Some of the topics that are covered in information science are: